What If the Appraisal Comes In Low? 6 True Stories About What Buyers Did

 If the appraisal comes in at or above the sales price, the deal can continue.
 But if it comes in below the sales price then you, the buyer, won’t be able to get a loan for the full sales price.

-While low appraisals are a relatively rare occurrence under stable market conditions — a 2018 report by Fannie Mae indicates low appraisals occur about 8% of the time — it’s something to be aware of as a buyer.
+While low appraisals are a relatively rare occurrence under stable market conditions — currently around 8.6% — it’s something to be aware of as a buyer.

-“We’ve seen low appraisals coming up more often than we have, let’s say, two years ago, but not at an alarming rate,” says Irwin, Pennsylvania-based real estate agent Adam Slivka.
+“We’ve seen low appraisals coming up more often than we have, let’s say, two years ago, but not at an alarming rate,” says Adam Slivka, a top real estate agent in the competitive market of Greensburg, Pennsylvania.
 “In our area, appraisers have been pretty good about adjusting for the climbing market.”

 • Adam Slivka